IE-482-582/Final-Project---Maze-Runners/README.md

 ```
 *NOTE -  To add vocabulary, edit the .txt file and upload it on the (4) link given in the reference.
 This will create the .lm, .dic.
 Copy those to **catkin_ws/src/rbx1/rbx1_speech/config/** and save it.*

-- Open a Gazebo to check whether your robots are implementing the voice commands are not.
-For that open a 3rd terminal window.
+- Open a new terminal window.
+Open a Gazebo to check whether your robots are implementing the voice commands are not.

 ```
   cd ~/catkin_ws/src/multi_robot/launch/